 - Pain, irritation, and watering eyes (PRK).

-- Dry eyes (LASIK, less with SmartSight).
+- Dry eyes (LASIK, less with SmartSight NOVA).

 - Sensitive to light (PRK).